 Treat College Students as Customers but don’t Compromise Values and Standards

-Colleges should treat students as customers because that is respectful.
-It is the right thing to do.
-Treating college students as customers means providing disciplined, exemplary services by the right people giving excellent services as good firms do to their clients in line with their vision, mission, values, and goals.
-Colleges must stay true to their visions and missions and confront brutal facts (Collins, 2001, p.
-13) of the pervasive entitlement culture, and politically correct thinking.
-They must not condone political correctness, pander to the victim mentality, or encourage the entitled behaviour.
-Acceding to these demands could lead to replacing math with diversity as a required course to graduate (Detroit Free Press, 2016).
+Colleges must treat students as customers because that is who they are.
+And it is the right thing to do.
+Serving students as clients means the right people giving excellent services as good firms do to their clients in line with their vision, mission, values, and goals.
+Colleges must stay true to their visions and missions and face the brutal facts (Collins, 2001, p.
+13) of students’ entitlement culture, and politically correct views.
+Colleges must not excuse these behaviors and appease “victims.”
+If colleges agree with these demands from students, the college will plunge into the absurd where it replaces math with diversity as a course needed to graduate as happened once (Detroit Free Press, 2016).

 Colleges must resist the temptation to compromise their mission, values, and principles to chase growth.
-When a college unwisely chooses growth as a goal, it will feel it must cater to every student and might lower standards.
-Most of all, universities need to work continually to wipe out asinine, bureaucratic, administrative practices.
+When a college chooses growth as a goal, that’s not wise, it will assume it must cater to every student and might lower standards.
+Most of all, colleges need to work to wipe out asinine, bureaucratic practices.

 I meet several students with entitlement attitudes at my college.
-However, that does not detract from my goal to create the best learning conditions possible for my students.
+But that does not detract from my goal to create the best learning conditions possible for my students.
 After two unsuccessful attempts to meet a student for a routine meeting, he told me he was busy, and I needed to keep trying to find a date that fits his schedule.
-Talk about entitlement!
-Later, we met, and he understood that his behaviour was not consistent with his goal as a future business person.
-I presented a few word pictures of the potential adverse effects of his behaviour in different contexts.
+This attitude epitomizes entitlement!
+Later, we met, and he understood that his behavior contradicted his goal as a future business person.
+I presented word-pictures of the potential adverse effects of his behavior in different contexts.
 He got it!